 In Bridgewater Center for Rehab & Nursing, 9.58% of Patients had Pressure Ulcers

 This tells you the percentage of patients that suffered from a pressure ulcer.
 Pressure ulcers, also known as bed sores, are often caused by patients not being moved frequently enough.
 Better nursing care minimizes the percentage of residents in a nursing home who sustain pressure ulcers.

 In Bridgewater Center for Rehab & Nursing, 3.04% of Patients had Serious Falls

-This tells you the percent of residents that suffered from a major fall.
-Falls leading to severe injury are often caused by lower levels of patient supervision.
-More supervision limits the number of major falls sustained by residents in a nursing home.
+This indicates the percentage of residents who suffered from a major fall.
+Falls leading to major injuries are often caused by lower quality nursing care.
+More supervision minimizes the percentage of residents in a nursing home who sustain major falls.

 Minimizes Urinary Tract Infections

-This tells you the percentage of residents that sustained a urinary tract infection.
-Urinary tract infections are considered by many experts to be an indicator of nursing care at a nursing home.
-UTI's are often associated with lower quality nursing care.
-However, this metric can be skewed for certain facilities due to inconsistent reporting standards for these infections.
+This is the percentage of residents that sustained a urinary tract infection.
+Urinary tract infections are considered to be a measure of the quality of nursing care .
+UTI's are often associated with a facility with lower levels of hygiene.
+Nevertheless, this metric can be skewed for certain nursing homes due to different reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication